asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 - Lastly, it is illegal to cause **Oscillation**: a Section which has no Liberties. [^5]
 - A Player may, instead of placing a Tile, pass the turn instead.
 Or if they have no legal moves, they *must*.

+[^5]: It is *Oscillation* because the resulting Group has no Liberties, and therefore has no clear Controller, so it *oscillates* between both colors.
+This is way the Blank tile has no role in the game: it automatically oscillates.

 ### Scoring

 - The Game ends when both players pass consecutively.